Investing Brokerages & Advisors

 Individual investors outside the U.S. are also eligible to open a Groundfloor account.
 After setting up an international account, you must contact Groundfloor customer service to enable your account.
 Non-U.S. investors must transfer at least $5,000 to open their accounts.

-Groundfloor is best suited for investors that want to earn money on real estate without the risk of owning it.
+Groundfloor is best suited for investors who want to earn money on real estate without the risk of owning it.

 How much can you make with Groundfloor?

-Groundfloor says that the average investor has earned 10.5% to date.
-It has paid out almost $12.7 million in interest payments to investors.
-The company's website lists recently closed transactions so that you can see real-world examples of what investors have made.
+Groundfloor says that the average investor has earned around 10% to date.
+It has paid out over $80 million in interest payments to investors.

 Your individual performance depends on the asset you invest in, how long you stay invested, and your risk tolerance.
 Groundfloor offers investors multiple categories that you can filter the opportunities to find those that meet your investment criteria.
 By narrowing down the opportunities that meet your criteria, you have a stronger chance of meeting your goals.

 With any investment, there is a potential to lose money.
-Investing can be risky with most asset classes and there are no guarantees that you will make money or that your investment is returned.
+Investing can be risky with most asset classes, and there are no guarantees that you will make money or that your investment will be returned.
 Do your due diligence before deciding whether this investment, or any investment, is right for you.

 FAQs